IATI/iati-standard-gazette/docs/2025/november-2025-typographic-updates.rst

 .. note::

    This proposal was circulated in the 2025-11-10 edition of the IATI Standard Gazette.

-It will therefore pass if no objections are received by the end of 2025-12-10.
+   No objections were received, and the proposal passed on 2025-12-10.
+   The proposed changes were `merged <https://github.com/IATI/IATI-Schemas/pull/527>`_ on 2025-12-11.

 Current State of Standard